tomjoht/tomjoht.github.io/_smartphones/wayfinding-driving-without-gps-freedom-and-control.md

 series: "Journey away from smartphones"
 sidebar: sidebar_smartphones
 description: "Driving is one way we exercise our freedom.
 Driving without GPS could be seen as a rejection of the control of technological algorithms over lives."
+redirect_from:
+- /blog/wayfinding-driving-without-gps-freedom-and-control/
 ---

 * TOC
 {:toc}

-*If this is the first post you landed on, see this wayfinding intro for more context: [Wayfinding &mdash; finding my way without GPS](/blog/wayfinding-intro/).*
+*If this is the first post you landed on, see this wayfinding intro for more context: [Wayfinding &mdash; finding my way without GPS](/smartphones/wayfinding-intro.html).*

 ## Expanded consciousness and other benefits of wayfinding